bsc-pm/nanos6/README.md

 To debug an application with a regular debugger, please compile its code with the regular debugging flags and also the `-keep` flag.
 This flag will force Mercurium to dump the transformed code in the local file system, so that it will be available for the debugger.

-To debug dependencies, it is advised to reduce the problem size so that very few tasks trigger the problem, and then use let the runtime make a graphical representation of the dependency graph as shown previsouly.
+To debug dependencies, it is advised to reduce the problem size so that very few tasks trigger the problem, and then use let the runtime make a graphical representation of the dependency graph as shown previously.

 Processing the `NANOS6` envar involves selecting at run time a runtime compiled for the corresponding instrumentation.
 This part of the bootstrap is performed by a component of the runtime called "loader.